duhdugg/forknite/README.md

 ### Setting Up for Multi-Screen

-Krohnkite supports multi-screen setup, but KWin has to be configured to unlock the full potential of the script.
+Forknite supports multi-screen setup, but KWin has to be configured to unlock the full potential of the script.

 1. Enable `Separate Screen Focus` feature: